 "I look down, the first comment … Just goes 'Nooooooooo'" he said miming the no ran across the computer screen.

 Twitter even had a trending hashtag the next day #BetterBatmanThanBenAffleck.

-Affleck is thrilled with the role and the opportunity.
-He said the new movie will be a very different take on the “Dark Knight” trilogy that made Christian Bale a fan favorite.
+But in the end, Affleck is still thrilled with the role and the opportunity.
+He said the new movie will be a very different take on the "Dark Knight" trilogy that made Christian Bale a fan favorite.

 "It's so awesome man, I'm so excited," he said.
 "It's a very hard thing to describe without giving away the story."